Star Explorer Cruise Prices

 How does Star Explorer compare to other ships?

-Star Explorer is currently priced at the 39th percentile among comparable ships — a strong value relative to peers.
+Star Explorer is currently priced at the 66th percentile among comparable ships — near the middle of the market.
 The full peer comparison is shown in the section above.